 You can get down at either Castle of the Moors or Pena Palace and then walk to explore the second attraction.
 The distance between Castle of Moors and Pena Palace is only 350 metres or .20 miles, so it’s a short walk to reach from one site to another.

-It is also important to remember that buses operate in one-direction only aka circular route only.
+It is also important to remember that buses operate in one-direction or in a circular route only.

 Prices: 3.90 euros for single bus ticket.
 And 6.90 euros for one loop/hop on and hop off style.